 Then Jennifer and I got married.
 And we set off to a three-island Hawaiian honeymoon.
 First stop, the island of Oahu and the Halekulani resort on Waikiki Beach.

-Ah yes, we had a room just like that.
+Ah yes, we had a room with a view just like that.

 One night we dined at La Mer that has been awarded a five-star designation by Forbes Travel Guide for multiple years — the only restaurant in Hawaii to receive this accolade.
 It’s recognized as the finest restaurant in Honolulu.